mamaral/Neon/README.md

 ## Example

+![facebook](Screenshots/side_by_side.png)

 Rather than design some arbitrary layout for a demonstration, I figured a good test for the practicality of Neon would be to replicate an existing screen from a major app, one that everyone could recognize.
-The screenshot on the left is my profile in the Facebook app, and the screenshot on the right is from the Neon demo project:
+The above screenshot on the left is my profile in the Facebook app, and the screenshot on the right is from the Neon demo project.

-![facebook](Screenshots/side_by_side.png)

 Facebook's profile screen was surely built using some form of `UITableView` or `UICollectionView`, but for the sake of simple demonstration I built the top-most major components of the profile in a normal `UIViewController`.
 After all the customization of the subviews to make them as close to Facebook's design as possible *(I tried my best)*, this is what I came up with for the layout: